flapjack/omnibus-flapjack/README.md

 $ vagrant provision ubuntu-precise64
 ```

+## Automatic upload to S3

+Currently, built packages will be uploaded to `s3://flapjack-packages/new/` though this URL can be overridden with the `FLAPJACK_TARGET_S3_URL` environment variable.
+The AWS key id and secret key also need to be set in environment variables, see `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and other environment variables in the section below.

 ## Building packages on AWS EC2

 The default region set up in the Vagrantfile is 'ap-southeast-2' (Sydney, Australia) with ami-978916ad, Canonical's Ubuntu Precise 12.04 LTS amd64 ebs Amazon Machine Image.
 The example below mentions ami-0568456c which is the equivalent ami for use in us-east-1 (Virginia).
 Other Linux OS's should also work but have not yet been tested on ec2.